Code-Institute-Submissions/Touchdown/testing.md

 1. As a user of Touchdown, I want to be updated on my progress in the game.

     **In Game Play (Progress Status):** The users game progress is displayed using a progress bar (Bootstrap) and round counter.
-As they progress the bar fills up in yellow and the rround count increases.
+As they progress the bar fills up in yellow and the round count increases.
 (Correct answer = 10% progression)
     This is the screenshot of the progress bar:
     <img src="https://github.com/DanielBradford/Touchdown/blob/97cbac45363df0b1bd73f32c25363abbfa6004bc/assets/images/screenshots/ScreenshotProgressBar.png" alt="screenshot of progress bar">
     This is the screenshot of the Round Count display:
     <img src="https://github.com/DanielBradford/Touchdown/blob/97cbac45363df0b1bd73f32c25363abbfa6004bc/assets/images/screenshots/ScreenshotRoundStatus.png" alt="screenshot of round count">